actions/setup-python/docs/advanced-usage.md

     python-version: '3.x'
 - run: python my_script.py
 ```
-Please refer to the [Advanced range syntax section](https://github.com/npm/node-semver#advanced-range-syntax) of the [Semantic Versioning Specification](https://github.com/npm/node-semver) to check other available range syntaxes.
+Please refer to the [Advanced range syntax section](https://github.com/npm/node-semver#advanced-range-syntax) of the [semver](https://github.com/npm/node-semver) to check other available range syntaxes.

 ## Specifying a PyPy version
 The version of PyPy should be specified in the format `pypy<python_version>[-v<pypy_version>]` or `pypy-<python_version>[-v<pypy_version>]`.
 The `-v<pypy_version>` parameter is optional and can be skipped.
 The latest PyPy version will be used in this case.

 ```
-pypy3.7 or pypy-3.7 # the latest available version of PyPy that supports Python 3.7 pypy3.8 or pypy-3.8 # the latest available version of PyPy that supports Python 3.8 pypy2.7 or pypy-2.7 # the latest available version of PyPy that supports Python 2.7 pypy3.7-v7.3.3 or pypy-3.7-v7.3.3 # Python 3.7 and PyPy 7.3.3
+pypy3.8 or pypy-3.8 # the latest available version of PyPy that supports Python 3.8 pypy2.7 or pypy-2.7 # the latest available version of PyPy that supports Python 2.7 pypy3.7-v7.3.3 or pypy-3.7-v7.3.3 # Python 3.7 and PyPy 7.3.3